canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/guardrails/README.md

 ## Next Steps

 Now that you have a baseline infrastructure set up for the guardrails you can now run the Guardrails Validator tool.
-Instructions for how to install and run the validator can be found [here](https://github.com/canada-ca/cloud-guardrails-gcp/blob/main/guardrails-validation/README.md)
+Instructions for how to install and run the validator can be found at [https://github.com/canada-ca/cloud-guardrails-gcp/blob/main/guardrails-validation](https://github.com/canada-ca/cloud-guardrails-gcp/blob/main/guardrails-validation/README.md).

+For Cloud Usage Profiles 1-6 consult [https://github.com/canada-ca/cloud-guardrails/blob/master/EN/00_Applicable-Scope.md](https://github.com/canada-ca/cloud-guardrails/blob/master/EN/00_Applicable-Scope.md)